Align$^2$LLaVA: Cascaded Human and Large Language Model Preference Alignment for Multi-modal Instruction Curation: Method

 \subsubsection{Human Preference Annotation}

-To evaluate instruction quality, human labelers are tasked with ranking both the question and answer datasets according to distinct criteria.
-Question quality is assessed across factual correctness, linguistic fluency, visual dependence, answerability, and, in the case of multi-turn conversations, question diversity.
-Answer quality is evaluated based on accuracy, completeness, logical reasoning, and relevance to the image and question.
-Detailed evaluation guidelines are provided in the appendix.
-In general, these criteria establish a multi-faceted evaluation framework that can assess visual instructions holistically, taking both the question and the answer parts into consideration.
+To evaluate instruction quality, we employ 7 CS students as labelers.
+They are tasked with ranking each of the question and answer datasets according to distinct criteria, involving correctness, diversity, image-question-answer relevance, etc. Detailed annotation guidelines are provided in the appendix.
+In general, these criteria establish a multi-faceted evaluation framework that can assess visual instructions holistically.
+Moreover, to guarantee annotation accuracy and consistency, we have employed a multi-annotator approach.
+Each data sample is independently annotated by one annotator and subsequently reviewed by two or three additional annotators.